StMorris/StMorris/README.md

 ## Real Life Data Science Projects

-IBM HR Analytics Employee Attrition - predict using LogisticRegression and RandomForestClassifier.
+Employee Attrition - perform extensive EDA and build a classification model using Spark MLlib on databricks

-Telecommunication Customer Attrition - predict using Spark MLlib
+Telecommunication Customer Attrition - Perform EDA and build a classification model using Spark MLlib on databricks

 [AB Testing](https://github.com/StMorris/AB-Testing) - exploration of data from different sources using python libraries